eccentricOrange/personal-blogs/docs/tools.md

 > Look into using Docker Devcontainers with [VS Code](https://code.visualstudio.com/).
 Initially, you can rely on the pre-built Dockerfiles and images, and then you can start to build your own as you get more comfortable with it.
 Read more: [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers).

 ### Interesting tidbits
+It will likely be a while before any of these are useful (or practical to even play around with) for most people, especially when getting started.
+But they all are commonplace in the industry, and interesting in their own right.
 *   [_Top 8 Docker Best Practices for using Docker in Production_, video by TechWorld with Nana](https://www.youtube.com/watch?v=8vXoMqWgbQQ)
-*   [Docker Composer](https://docs.docker.com/compose/), for managing multiple containers simultaneously
+*   [Docker Compose](https://docs.docker.com/compose/), for managing multiple containers simultaneously
 *   [Docker Swarm](https://docs.docker.com/engine/swarm/), for managing multiple containers across multiple hosts
 *   [Kubernetes](https://kubernetes.io/), for managing multiple containers across multiple hosts, with more features than Docker Swarm